- AdTech

 The hype is loud.
 The reality is more nuanced:

 The honest read: AI agents in AdTech work brilliantly for narrow, repeatable, observable workflows – campaign QA, budget pacing, creative variant generation, anomaly alerts.
 They flop when given vague mandates and no guardrails.
+Read more about agentic AI in advertising: what it actually does in 2026.

 By starting narrow, instrumenting everything, and building on clean data -in that order.
 The teams winning in 2026 didn’t deploy “AI strategy.”
 They deployed AI to one workflow, measured ruthlessly, then expanded.
 See is your AI strategy a transformation or just a storytelling tour?